 Please review Indiana Code 35-44.1-1-4 for more information.
 ISU employees should disclose financial conflicts of interest by completing the Conflict of Interest Disclosure Statement The signed statement should be sent to the Office of the General Counsel

 The disclosure should be made in a timely manner and before final action on the contract or purchase.
 Please note that some ISU units, such as the Financial Aid Office and the Purchasing Office, may adopt additional policies and procedures related to financial conflicts of interest.

 Personal Conflicts of Interest

-Personal conflicts of interest involve either a familial relationship or a consensual romantic or sexual relationship.
+Personal conflicts of interest involve either a family relationship or a consensual romantic or sexual relationship.
 Please see 912 Conflict of Interest Policy for more information.

 Revised September 2018